Learn-Write-Repeat/Web-Development/wd-cp-4/Readme.md

 ## Toics that you neeed to do the research

+> Deep dive into NodeJS framework

-> Intro to NodeJS framework
+1. Intro to FileSystem using NodeJS

-1. What is NodeJS?
-2. Advantages of Node JS
+2. Intro to Core Node JS debugger
-3. Traditional Web Server Mode
-4. Node.js Process Mode
-5. intro to REPL
+3. Intro to NodeJS Events
+    * Intro to EventEmitter class
+    * Returning event emitter
+    * Inhering events
-6. Intro to
+4. Intro to Routing
-   * Functions
+    * Configuring routes
-   * Buffer
+    * Serving static files
+    * Working with middle ware
-   * Module
+    * Working with AuthGuards
-   * Module Types
-   * Core Modules
-   * Local Modules
-   * Module.Exports
+    * Working with AuthIntercetors
-7. Intro to Node Package manager
-8. How to install package locally and globally
-9. Intro to ExpressJS
+5. Intro to MongoDB and Sequelize (SQL TypeORM)